SnowyMouse/chimera/README.md

 loading screen.

 **Usage:** `chimera_block_loading_screen [true/false]`

+#### Block multitexture overlays
+Multitexture overlays are used for the animated sniper scope ticks.
+Given that most sniper scope tags are broken and misaligned, Chimera provides a way to disable them.

+**Usage:** `chimera_block_multitexture_overlays [true/false]`

 #### Block mouse acceleration
 Halo uses raw input, thus it bypasses the mouse acceleration setting of your